Gamma-Ray Bursts as an Independent High-Redshift Probe of Dark Energy: Introduction

 An important advantage of GRBs as cosmological probes is that they are affected by systematics that are independent of those associated with Type Ia Supernovae.
 The standardization of SNe Ia relies on empirical relations between light-curve shape, colour, and luminosity, and is subject to systematic uncertainties related to dust extinction, host-galaxy properties, population evolution, and photometric calibration.
 In contrast, GRB cosmology relies on correlations between physical properties of relativistic jets, the inner engine, and their afterglow emission, such as the luminosity-time relation associated with the plateau phase.
 Consequently, GRBs provide an independent probe of cosmic expansion that can be used to further constrain or verify cosmological constraints derived from other distance indicators.
-The use of multiple independent probes is particularly important in the current context of tensions in cosmological parameters, such as the Hubble constant discrepancy~\citep{Verde:2019ivm,DiValentino:2020zio,Dainotti_2021,DiValentino:2021izs,Perivolaropoulos:2021jda,Abdalla:2022yfr,galaxies10010024,DiValentino:2022fjm,Kamionkowski:2022pkx,Giare:2023xoc,Verde:2023lmm,DiValentino:2024yew,Dainotti2025JHEAp, CosmoVerseNetwork:2025alb}, since independent measurements can help determine whether the observed discrepancies arise from new physics or from unaccounted systematic effects.
+The use of multiple independent probes is particularly important in the current context of tensions in cosmological parameters, such as the Hubble constant discrepancy~\citep{Verde:2019ivm,DiValentino:2020zio,Dainotti_2021,DiValentino:2021izs,Perivolaropoulos:2021jda,Abdalla:2022yfr,galaxies10010024,DiValentino:2022fjm,Kamionkowski:2022pkx,Giare:2023xoc,2024arXiv241105744D,Verde:2023lmm,2024arXiv241105744D,DiValentino:2024yew,2024PDU....4401486M,Dainotti2025JHEAp, CosmoVerseNetwork:2025alb}, since independent measurements can help determine whether the observed discrepancies arise from new physics or from unaccounted systematic effects.
 Indeed, some recent studies have shown redshift-dependent trends in the Hubble constant parameter when SNe Ia and BAO are considered ~\citep{Dainotti_2021,galaxies10010024,Dainotti2025JHEAp}.
-The interpretation of these results further highlights the importance of independent cosmological probes, such as GRBs \citep{ 2022PASJDainotti,Dainotti2023alternative}, capable of testing the expansion history across a wide range of redshifts.
+The interpretation of these results further highlights the importance of independent cosmological probes, such as GRBs \citep{ 2022PASJDainotti,Dainotti2023alternative}, Quasars (QSO, \citealt{2022ApJ...931..106D,2023ApJS..264...46L,2023ApJ...950...45D,2024Galax..12....4D}), Gravitational Waves (GW, \citealt{2020ApJS..250....6W,2021ApJ...921..149N}), and the combination of Cosmic Chronometers (CC) and BAOs into a unique set called "Hubble data" \citep{2024MNRAS.533.2232Y}, capable of testing the expansion history across a wide range of redshifts.